akiraawan/linalg_akicpp/README.md

 # mylinalgcpp

-The `mylinalgcpp` library is a C++ library consisting of its own `Matrix` Class and a `Vector`Class, and various operations and Numerical Linear Algebra algorithms, inspired by Numpy (Python) and Computational Linear Algebra (MATH60024) from Imperial College Mathematics.
+The `mylinalgcpp` library is a C++ library consisting of its own `Matrix` Class and a `Vector`Class, and various operations and Numerical Linear Algebra algorithms, inspired by NumPy (Python) and Computational Linear Algebra (MATH60024) from Imperial College Mathematics.

 ## Requirements